 The following describes in brief how OPHRDC creates, and renews annually, the major data elements used to prepare Postgraduate Medical Trainees in Ontario reports.

-All information in PMTIO reports are separated by University providing training.
+All information in PMTIO reports are categorised under the University providing training.
 The six Ontario medical schools are:

 - Northern Ontario School of Medicine

 - University of Ottawa, Ottawa Faculty of Medicine

 - University of Toronto, Temerty Faculty of Medicine

 - Western University, Schulich School of Medicine and Dentistry

 The programs listed in PMTIO are those accredited by the Royal College of Physicians and Surgeons of Canada and the College of Family Physicians of Canada.

 Additional detail is provided for Pediatric sub-specialty and Special Programs of training.